Hidden Conformal Symmetry in AdS$_2\times$S$^2$ Beyond Tree Level: basics of correlators

 \section{basics of $SU(1,1|2)$ correlators}

-The purpose of this section is to review what is currently known about four-point functions of half-BPS operators in the $SU(1,1|2)$ SCFT.\footnote{We follow the conventions of \cite{Abl:2021mxo}.} We will denote the $1/2$-BPS operators by $\mathcal{O}_p(x,y)$, where $x$ is the spacetime coordinate and $y$ an analogous internal coordinate dealing with the $SU(2)$ R-symmetry.
+The purpose of this section is to review what is currently known about four-point functions of half-BPS operators in the $SU(1,1|2)$ SCFT.
+For a pedagogical review of bootstrap techniques in superconformal field theory, see for example \cite{Heslop:2022xgp,Bissi:2022mrs}.
+We follow the conventions of \cite{Abl:2021mxo} and denote the $1/2$-BPS operators by $\mathcal{O}_p(x,y)$, where $x$ is the spacetime coordinate and $y$ an analogous internal coordinate dealing with the $SU(2)$ R-symmetry.
 These operators have protected dimension, and $SU(2)$ charge $p+\frac{1}{2}$ with $p=0,1,\ldots$.

 $\mathcal{O}_p$ is the primary operator of the superfield $O_p$:

 and so the descendant $\mathcal{L}_p$ has dimension $p{+}1$ and $SU(2)$ charge $p$.
 It is extremely useful to combine operators for all $p$ into single operators $\cbO$, $\cbL$, $\bar{\cbL}$: